virgesmith/pico-crypto-key/README.md

 `pico-crypto-key` is a python (dev) package that provides:

-- a simplified build process
+- a simplified build process supporting multiple configurations
-- a python interface to the device.
+- a python interface to the devices.

 ### Dependencies/prerequisites